blakecbartlett/sql-challenge/README.md

 # sql-challenge
+All necessary files can be found in the EmployeeSQL folder

 # Background
 It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
 Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.